-Lamp posts, electric poles and fire hydrants are classic items dogs seem to enjoy peeing on, but owners can get quite upset when Rover starts marking the TV stand, the comfy armchair or that costly Tiffany lamp.
-Not to mention the appalled look on dog owners' faces when they notice their pooch raising his leg on other dogs.
+Lamp posts, electric poles, and fire hydrants are classic items dogs seem to enjoy peeing on, but owners can get quite upset when your dog starts marking the TV stand, the comfy armchair, or that costly Tiffany lamp.
+Not to mention the appalled look on dog owners' faces when they notice their dog marking other dogs.
 Luckily, there are several reasonable explanations for what humans may see as unacceptable, unorthodox practices in their canine companions.

 Does your dog have anxiety?